2 min read

 Useful next reads

-Read How to use Claude for debugging large projects without losing track and Claude for refactoring legacy PHP and Symfony projects: practical examples.
+Read How to use Claude for debugging large projects without losing track, Claude for refactoring legacy PHP and Symfony projects: practical examples, and Anthropic’s official Claude product page if you want to test these ideas in the live app.

 Quick FAQ